Teoscar Hernández Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- Hernandez is hitting .222 with five doubles, seven home runs and three walks.
+- Hernandez is batting .223 with five doubles, seven home runs and three walks.

+- Hernandez enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .300.

-- Hernandez has an RBI in 10 of 32 games this season, with multiple RBI in four of them.
+- Hernandez has had an RBI in 10 games this year (30.3%), including four multi-RBI outings (12.1%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 34.4% of his games this season, with two or more runs scored in 9.4%.
+- He has scored in 12 of 33 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.